andrewrgarcia/streamdice/README.md

 # StreamDice

-StreamDice is a C++ program running on a unique [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher) developed by Andrew Garcia based on the constant random shuffling of key maps with periodic random seeds.
+StreamDice is a C++ program running on a unique [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher) developed by Andrew Garcia based on the constant random shuffling of keyboard maps.

 ### Contributing